FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: SIMULATED VEHICLES

 \subsection{Forces and Moments}

 We distinguish two deterministic external forces and moments acting on the vehicle body: firstly, thrust force and control moment due to the rotating propellers; secondly, aerodynamic drag and moment due to the vehicle linear and angular speed.
-Accurate physics-based modeling of these forces and moments is challenging, as it requires modeling of fluid dynamics surrounding the propellers and vehicle body.
-Instead, we aim to obtain representative vehicle dynamics using a simplified model based on vehicle and propulsion coefficients obtained from experimental data \cite{antonini2018blackbird, bronz2018preliminary}.